AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 ## Avoiding Self-Assignment
 You can avoid self-assignment in a move constructor/assignment operator in the same way you can in a copy constructor: by prefixing the operations of the move constructor/assignment operator with `if (this != &other)`.
-This comparison of memory addresses guarantees that you will not accidentally delete your own data and then try to copy that deleted data, which is fatal.
+This comparison of memory addresses guarantees that you will not accidentally delete your own data and then try to copy that deleted data, which can be fatal, especially when dealing with pointers since you call `delete` before copying.

 ## Sources
 TheCherno: [_lvalues and rvalues in C++_](https://www.youtube.com/watch?v=fbYknr-HPYE) <br />